graphhopper/graphhopper/README.md

 [![Build Status](https://secure.travis-ci.org/graphhopper/graphhopper.png?branch=master)](http://travis-ci.org/graphhopper/graphhopper)

-GraphHopper is a fast and memory efficient Java routing engine, released under Apache License 2.0.
-By default it uses OpenStreetMap and GTFS data, but it can import other data sources.
+GraphHopper is a fast and memory-efficient routing engine released under Apache License 2.0.
+It can be used as a Java library or standalone web server to calculate the distance, time, turn-by-turn instructions and many road attributes for a route between two or more points.
+Beyond this "A-to-B" routing it supports ["snap to road"](README.md#Map-Matching), [Isochrone calculation](README.md#Analysis), [mobile navigation](README.md#mobile-apps) and [more](README.md#Features).
+GraphHopper uses OpenStreetMap and GTFS data by default and it can import [other data sources too](README.md#OpenStreetMap-Support).

 # Community